dimitri-nicolo/calico/v2.4/reference/cnx/rbac-elasticsearch.md

 ### Users with custom permissions

 To apply custom Elasticsearch index permissions to a user, create a `ClusterRole` that lists the RBAC resource names corresponding to the Elasticsearch indexes you want that user to access.
-For example, the `ClusterRole` below allows access to Calico Enterprise audit logs only.
+For example, the `ClusterRole` below allows access to Tigera Secure audit logs only.

 ```
 kind: ClusterRole